usask-rc/radiam/README.md

 ## Radiam Agent

 The Radiam agent is needed to crawl research data and submit metadata to the Radiam service.
-Please see this repositories:
+Please see these repositories:

 * Precompiled binaries: https://github.com/usask-rc/radiam-agent-releases
 * Source code: https://github.com/usask-rc/radiam-agent